GA Tutorial Wishlist

 For a start, one simple possibility is a hyperlinked instructional checksheet using ganga.js and HTML5/CSS3 or Jupyter notebooks but I am not sure about how good PyClifford is.

-There is some content in the Geometric Algebra Primer that would be useful in interactive exercises.
+There is some content in the Geometric Algebra Primer for highschool students that would be useful in interactive exercises.

 It would be really nice if there was a Geogebra or Wolfram module using a standard notation.